vnhsinpar/Retail-Sales-Analysis/README.md

 We want to discover which customer, product, and seasonal factors most strongly influence purchasing behavior and profitability in order to guide better marketing, pricing, and operational decisions.

 **Breaking down the problem into smaller sections:**
- -How do customer demographics (age and gender) influence purchasing behavior?
+ - How do customer demographics (age and gender) influence purchasing behavior?
- -Are there discernible patterns in sales across different time periods (month, day of week)?
+ - Are there discernible patterns in sales across different time periods (month, day of week)?
- -Which product categories hold the highest appeal among customers?
+ - Which product categories hold the highest appeal among customers?
- -What are the relationships between age, spending, and product preferences?
+ - What are the relationships between age, spending, and product preferences?
- -How do seasonal trends and promotions affect customer purchasing behavior?
+ - How do seasonal trends and promotions affect customer purchasing behavior?
- -What can be inferred from the distribution of product prices vs. units sold?
+ - What can be inferred from the distribution of product prices vs. units sold?
- -Is there a balance between cost and profit?
+ - Is there a balance between cost and profit?

 ## Dashboard